parallaxsecond/parsec-book/src/parsec_service/test.md

 cargo test stress_test
 ```

-#### All providers integration tests.
+#### All providers end-to-end tests.

-This expect the Parsec service to include all providers.
+This expects the Parsec service to include all providers.

 ```
 cargo test all_providers